-Not many of you may know this, nor has this been blogged anywhere – yet; but Windows 11/10/8.1/8 lets you safely clean up the WinSxS folder.
+Not many of you may know this, nor has this been blogged anywhere—yet—but Windows 11/10/8.1/8 lets you safely clean up the WinSxS folder.
 In fact, you can even automate WinSxS folder cleanup using the Task Scheduler.
-The WinSxS folder, which stands for ‘Windows Side By Side’, is a Windows native assembly cache with Libraries which are being by multiple applications being stored there.
+The WinSxS folder, which stands for ‘Windows Side By Side’, is a Windows native assembly cache with Libraries stored there by multiple applications.
 It is the location for storing Windows Component Store files.

-Some common questions which Windows users asked were – Is there a way to clean up the WinSxS folder so as to reduce its size?
+Some common questions that Windows users asked were: Is there a way to clean up the WinSxS folder so as to reduce its size?
 Can I delete the WinSxS folder?
-Or move WinSxS folder to another drive.
-The short answer, as we had seen in the earlier post was: No.
+Or move the WinSxS folder to another drive?
+The short answer, as we saw in the earlier post, was No.

 We saw that Windows 8.1 introduced a new command-line option for DISM.exe, /AnalyzeComponentStore.
 Running this command, will analyze the WinSxS folder and tell you whether a Component Store Cleanup is recommended or not.